ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

     This is the minimum value of the sequence.

 -   CYCLE
-    This option is specified to ensure that the sequence will continue to generate values when it reaches its maximum or minimum value.
+    This option is specified to ensure that the sequence will continue to create values when it reaches its maximum or minimum value.
 The sequence cycles again from the minimum value in the case of an ascending sequence, or from the maximum value in the case of a descending sequence.

 -   CACHE
     Sequence values can be created in advance and cached in memory so that they can be returned more quickly.
 The number of sequence values cached in this way is equal to the value specified using the CACHE option.
 The cache is populated when a key value is first requested from a new sequence, and is accessed every time the next key value is subsequently requested from the sequence.
 After the last sequence value in the cache has been used, the next request for a key value from the sequence causes new sequence values to be created and cached in memory.
 Then the first value is returned from this new cache.
 When a sequence is created, the default CACHE value is 20.